Which Chevy V8 Models Are Actually Worth It in 2025? A Mechanic Breaks Down the Numbers

 Quick top-end rebuild, fresh carb, timing set right—ran like a champ for $1,500 all in.

-Kid's been doing burnouts in front of the shop ever since.
+Kid's been doing burnouts ever since.

 His dad hates me.
 His friends think he’s a hero.